lessonly/warehouse-analytics/README.md

 warehouse-analytics
 ==============

-Lessonly’s fork of Segment's [`analytics-ruby` gem](https://github.com/segmentio/analytics-ruby), modified for inserting data directly into our data warehouse instead of sending it to [Segment.com’s](https://segment.com/) API.
+Lessonly’s fork of Segment's [`warehouse-analytics` gem](https://github.com/segmentio/warehouse-analytics), modified for inserting data directly into our data warehouse instead of sending it to [Segment.com’s](https://segment.com/) API.
 ## Install

 ```ruby